LOG4PLSQL: User Guide

 logging. |

-By default Log4PLSQL log in database table name TLOG:
+By default Log4PLSQL logs in database table name TLOG:

 |